danielharrell/open-eyes-lect-2017-18/Open.md

 # Introduction {#intro}

-The word "open" is used in ways that range from the prosaic to the profound.
+We use the word "open" in ways that range from the prosaic to the profound.

     - "I can't get the jar open."